torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

 subtree, and, while the threads can be scattered across the subtree, all the processes are considered to be in the threaded domain cgroup.
-"cgroup.procs" in a threaded domain cgroup contains the PIDs of all processes in the subtree and is not readable in the subtree proper.
+"cgroup.procs" in a threaded domain cgroup contains the PIDs of all processes in the subtree and is yest readable in the subtree proper.
 However, "cgroup.procs" can be written to from anywhere in the subtree to migrate all threads of the matching process to the cgroup.